-In addition to the other requirements of the M.A.E.L. degree, candidates for the degree in Ministry to Women must complete the following courses:
+The candidate for the M.A.E.L. with a concentration in Ministry to Women must complete all degree requirements for the M.A.E.L. including the following specific elective courses:

 School of Christian Leadership Course # Hours

 Women's Ministry P2000 3

 Women in Biblical Perspective P2001 3

 Contemporary Issues for Ministry to Women P2002 3

 Women's Ministry Leadership P2003 3

 12